uncomfyhalomacro/rypper/docs/src/INTRODUCTION.md

 `rypper` will never ever replace `zypper` until there comes an interest.

 And lastly, `rypper` is not a drop-in replacement of `zypper`.

+## Why are you doing this project?

+As a packager myself, I feel like I need to learn more of how package managers work.
+Therefore, even though there exists package managers that may be suitable for this use case e.g. `dnf`, I may as well write one and learn.